The Spirit of Debate

 Footnotes

-1. For the purpose of this article, a person who claims to be agnostic is simply one who “does not know” (for sure) the truth of a given assertion.
+1. For the purpose of this article, an agnostic is simply one who “does not know” for sure the truth of a given assertion and, therefore, may question it as if it’s mistaken.

-3. In this article, I will use the following definition of worldview: A worldview represents a philosophical framework from which we view reality and make sense of life and the world.
+3. For this article, a worldview is a philosophical framework from which we view reality and make sense of life and the world.

-4. For more on worldviews see Geisler, Norman L., and William D. Watkins.
-Worlds Apart: A Handbook on World Views.
-(Eugene, OR: Wipf and Stock Publishers, 2003).
+4. See Norman L. Geisler and William D. Watkins, Worlds Apart: A Handbook on World Views (Eugene, OR: Wipf and Stock Publishers, 2003).

 5. For more information about the limitations and assumptions of science, see my article titled: Seeking Truth: The Limits of Science and the Role of Philosophy and Theology.